janebui/color-game/README.md

 ## Getting Started

-Open colorgame.html to begin playing.
+Download the files and open colorgame.html, OR preview it at: https://codepen.io/janebui/pen/xBRjjr.
 This game requires some basic knowledge about the RGB color system, which you can read more about here: https://www.w3schools.com/colors/colors_rgb.asp

 ## Game Rules